ElementsProject/lightning/doc/FAQ.md

 There is no risk to your channels if your IP address changes.
 Other nodes might not be able to connect to you, but your node can still connect to them.
-But c-lightning also has an integrated IPv4/6 address discovery mechanism.
+But Core Lightning also has an integrated IPv4/6 address discovery mechanism.
 If your node detects an new public address, it will update its announcement.
 For this to work binhind a NAT router you need to forward the TCP port 9735 to your node.